vickyhella/vickyhella.github.io/docs/dita/2-dita-topics.md

    <body>

-        (Most of the elements go here.
+        (Most of the elements go here.)

    </body>

 </topic>
 ```

-- `<shortdesc>`: short description) provides a 2-3 sentence summary of the topic content.
+- `<shortdesc>`: short description, provides a 2-3 sentence summary of the topic content.
 - `<title>` is the only required element in a topic.
 - `<body>` contains the bulk of the information in the topic.
 In the specific topic types, the body element has a related name, such as `<conbody>` for concepts and `<taskbody>` for tasks.